blackcj/Nearby/README.md

 TEST CASES
 ---------------------------
-- The application has been profiled and doesn't contain memory leaks
+- The application has been profiled to check for memory leaks
+- Logic tests have been added for the MapMarker class
-- Unit tests have been added for the MapMarker class
+- Unit tests have been added for the SearchMapController class

 FRAMEWORKS
 ---------------------------